Thoughtscript/academic_papers/README.md

 ```
 * An Ontology of Language
 ```
-Ontology is essential to language.
-I present an ontology of linguistic items.
+Traditionally, we've taken the view that ontology is essential to language.
+I present an ontology of linguistic items that flips this conception on its head.

 **Automated Philosophy**:
 ```